echoid/endysi/README.md

 system (e.g., OSX or *BSD), but I've only ever run it on Linux-based systems.

 * Endysi uses [BioNetGen](http://www.bionetgen.org) on the backend.
-It expects the downloaded BioNetGen distribution to be in ~/apps/BioNetGen.
-No doubt I should change this, but hey, so far I'm the only one using this thing.
+Make sure the executable `<BNG_ROOT>/bin/run_network` is in your path, where `<BNG_ROOT>` is the location where you downloaded BioNetGen.
 BioNetGen itself depends on Perl, which should be installed by default on any Linux distro.

 * Python dependencies: